 (c) Transportation being provided through a similar service in this chapter.

-(4) Transportation the individual's family, neighbors, friends, or community agencies are wiling to, or required to provide to the individual free of charge.
+(d) Transportation that the individual's family, neighbors, friends, or community agencies are willing or legally responsible to provide to the individual free of charge.

 (B) Requirements for ODA-certified providers of non-medical transportation:

 (a) The provider is subject to the requirements for every ODA-certified provider in rule 173-39-02 of the Administrative Code.

 (b) Availability: The provider shall possess a back-up plan for transporting individuals when an agency provider's driver or vehicle is unavailable or when a non-agency provider or the provider's vehicle is unavailable.

 (c) Transferring: As part of each trip, the driver shall help the individual safely transfer between the pick-up point and the vehicle, safely enter and exit the vehicle, and safely transfer between the vehicle and the destination point.

 (d) Provider types: ODA certifies only agency and non-agency providers to provide the transportation under this rule.